Last updated on June 6th, 2021

 This is why I believe that StashAway requires such a high minimum account balance.

-You still are able to start investing in the Income Portfolio if you have less than $10k.
-However, you will be unable to withdraw your dividend payouts to your bank account.
+You are still able to start investing in the Income Portfolio if you have less than $10k.
+However, you will not be allowed to withdraw your dividend payouts to your bank account.

 Instead, the dividends will be reinvested into your portfolio.